angelinn/dgs-discord-bot/README.md

 * Manage messages

 ## License
-The bot is licensed under the MIT license.
+The bot is licensed under the terms of the MIT license.